 This measure tracks the department's progress in reducing the number of facilities necessary to achieve the goals of the Bolder Five-Year Direction.
 As of February 28, 2010 the department operated 341 facilities, the goal is to eliminate 131, leaving the department with 210 active facilities.

-The data collection is performed by MoDOT staff and is updated quarterly.
+The data collection is performed by the Right of Way and General Services divisions and is updated quarterly.

-As of December 31, 2012, the Commission has conveyed 70 facilities, which includes five terminated leases and five long term leases.
-The Commission has vacated 121 facilities.
+As of September 30, 2012, the Commission has conveyed 52 facilities, which included five terminated leases and vacated 121 facilities.